Bounding Radon numbers via Betti numbers: Results

 \begin{theorem} Let $b \geq 0$ be an integer.
-Set $k=3$ for $b=0$ and $k=2b+4$ for $b \geq 1$, respectively.
-For any integers $p \geq q \geq k$ and a surface $S$, there exists an integer $C=C(p,q,S)$ such that the following holds.
-Let $\F$ be a finite family of open subsets of $S$ with $TC_1(\F) \leq b$.
-If $\F$ has the $(p,q)$-property, then there is a set $X$ that intersects all sets from $\F$ and has at most $C$ elements. \end{theorem} The case $b=0$ in Theorem \ref{t:pq_surface} settles a conjecture by Holmsen, Kim, and Lee \cite[Conj.
-5.3]{nerves_minors}.
+Set $m=3$ for $b=0$ and $m=2b+4$ for $b \geq 1$, respectively.
+For any integers $p \geq m$ and a surface $S$, there exists an integer $C=C(p,b,S)$ such that the following holds.
+Let $\F$ be a finite family of open subsets of $S$ with $HC_1(\F) \leq b$.
+If $\F$ has the $(p,m)$-property, then there is a set of points that intersects all sets from $\F$ and has at most $C$ elements. \end{theorem}

+We note that the case $b=0$ in Theorem \ref{t:pq_surface} settles a conjecture by Holmsen, Kim, and Lee \cite[Conj.
+5.3]{nerves_minors}. \begin{remark} A careful reader might notice a slightly different formulation of the conjecture \cite[Conj.
+5.3]{nerves_minors} involving a parameter $q$: any finite family of open sets with trivial $HC_1(\F)$ and satisfying the $(p,q)$-property, $p\geq q\geq 3$, can be pierced by at most $C=C(p,q,S)$ elements.
+However, as noticed already in \cite{alon-kleitman}, since we are only interested in the existence of the constant $C(p,q,S)$ and not in its precise value, it is sufficient to consider the case $q=3$. \end{remark}

+\heading{Weak $\eps$-nets.} Another important landmark in combinatorial convexity is a concept of \emph{weak $\varepsilon$-nets}.
+As shown in \cite{transversal-hypergraph}, they are closely related to fractional Helly property.
+We recall the definition first.
+Given a family $\F$ of subsets of $X$, $\varepsilon > 0$ and a finite subset $Y \subseteq X$, we say that $N \subseteq X$ is a \emph{weak $\varepsilon$-net} for $Y$ (with respect to $\F$) if it intersects every set from $\mathcal F$ containing at least $\varepsilon |Y|$ points of $Y$.
+One of the main problems in discrete geometry is to find weak $\varepsilon$-nets of small size, in particular when $\mathcal F$ is a family of convex sets in $\mathbb R^d$.

+Our Theorem \ref{t:non-optimal-frachelly} together with \cite[Theorem 9 and the discussion in §2.1]{transversal-hypergraph} imply that for any integers $b \geq 0, d \geq 1$, there are positive constants $c_1$ and $c_2$ such that any family of subsets of $\mathbb R^d$ with $\lfloor d/2\rfloor$-level homological complexity bounded by $b$ admits a weak $\varepsilon$-net of size $c_1/\varepsilon^{c_2}$, where $c_1, c_2$ depends only on $b$ and $d$ (and the fractional Helly number $m$, but this is a function of $b$ and $d$).
+We refer to \cite[Thm 4.1]{boundedRadon_fractHelly} for a closely related result stating that in a convexity space with Radon number at most $r$ any finite subset of the underlying set admits a weak $\varepsilon$-net of size $c_1/\varepsilon^{c_2}$, where both $c_1, c_2$ are positive constants depending on $r$.